-Complete an online form first, then get copies of your identity documents certified (never send in your original centrelink ato.gov.au/individuals/tax-file-number/apply-for-a-tfn
+Complete an online form first, then get copies of your identity documents certified (never send in your original documents) and follow the mailing directions on the pack.

 3. Via Centrelink (Services Australia) centre

 If you are current customer, complete an online form.
 Bring your completed forms and original identity documents to your local Centrelink centre.